DanlanChen/DanlanChen.github.io/_posts/2016-10-12-training-CNN-error-handling.md

 you should consider using another optimizer(like rmsprop, increasing its learning rate)

-5. when you encounter the problem of" MemoryError: Error allocating 4194893824 bytes of device memory (CNMEM_STATUS_OUT_OF_MEMORY)." something like that, you should consider using smaller filter number. mainly because your weights parameters are too large.
+5. when you encounter the problem of" MemoryError: Error allocating 4194893824 bytes of device memory (CNMEM_STATUS_OUT_OF_MEMORY)." something like that, you should consider using smaller filter number. mainly because the number of your weights parameters are too large.